teefortech/Exploratory-Data-Analysis/README.md

 Submit a pull request with your version

 ### License
-Licensed under the MIT License – see LICENSE for details.
+Licensed under the MIT License